 Commissioning is Critical to Validating Containment in the Biosafety Level-3 (BSL-3) Environment

 Design standards, biosafety level criteria, and performance requirements are continually evolving to keep pace with the rapidly changing technologies used in Biosafety Level-3 (BSL-3) laboratories.
-For BSL-3 laboratory mechanical systems, ventilation and specific design features are vital to containment and protecting workers, the community, and critical research.
-Commissioning is an essential risk management strategy because it ensures systems are purchased, installed, and perform as intended–validating that containment measures are in place and operating properly.
+For BSL-3 laboratory mechanical systems, the ventilation and specific design features are vital to containment and protecting workers, the community, and critical research.
+Commissioning is an essential risk management strategy because it ensures systems are purchased, installed, and perform as intended, validating that containment measures are in place and operating properly.
 As key stakeholders in the construction and maintenance of BSL-3 laboratories, it is important for health and safety and biosafety professionals to understand the role of commissioning and how system performance impacts containment.

 A simple construction fact is that, in the absence of a Quality Assurance (QA) function, systems can operate but fall short of the intended designed performance.
 A breach of containment in the Biosafety Level-3 laboratories could potentially have a serious adverse impact on worker safety, research integrity, and the community.